 Schemes of work

 The scheme of work is based upon the Pearson 5 year scheme that engenders a mastery approach.

 The schemes of work (SOW) for years 7 and 8 are available by viewing the attachments below.

-At the end of each half term, pupils are assessed on the work covered in that time period.
+At the end of each unit of work, pupils are assessed on their knowledge and understanding.
+All end of unit assessments are open book meaning pupils can use their class notes to help them.
 Pupils in Years 7 and 8 take mid-term assessments twice a year that cover all work to that date.

 Year 7 – February and May/June

 Pupils in Alpha 1 and Beta 1 are given the opportunity to take part in the UKMT Maths Challenge – a nationwide competition.
 This takes place in April.